GavenB141/conwar/README.md

 # conwar

-Conway's Game of Life but there are two factions and they fight when they get close

-I made this for fun :)
+A modified cellular automata that features two 'factions' of cells with different behavior when they collide